Dandruff and Seborrheic Dermatitis Treatment in NYC

 The exact cause of seborrheic dermatitis and dandruff is unknown.
 However, the following factors can increase the risk of seborrheic dermatitis and dandruff in people:

-• High levels of hormones called androgens
+• High levels of hormones called androgens leading to the excessive production of oil by sebaceous glands.

 • High levels of natural fats or lipids in the skin